QuentinRa/blog.quentinra.dev/programming-languages/low-level/cpp/index.md

 #### Overloading

-Overloading (`surchage`) mean having multiple function with the same name, but a different signature.
+Overloading (`surchage`) means having multiple functions with the same name, but a different signature.

 * ❌ The return type DOES NOT matter
 * ❌ The name of the arguments DOES NOT matter